RubyNepal/rubynepal.github.io/source/_posts/2015-09-24-recap-ruby-meetup-on-september-2015.markdown

 * Things you want to learn about

-I overheard there was a inspiring entrepreneur speech involved during the networking session at the end.
+I overheard there was an inspiring entrepreneur speech involved during the networking session at the end.
 [Picture proofs](http://www.meetup.com/Nepal-Ruby-Users-Group/photos/26406995/)

-See you at the next Ruby and Rails meetup!
+See you at the [next Ruby and Rails meetup](http://www.meetup.com/Nepal-Ruby-Users-Group/)!

 > Saroj Maharjan - [zoras](http://twitter.com/zoraslapen)